DefaultUser/PyTIBot/README.md

 C:\Users\<username>\AppData\Local\PyTIBot
 ```

-Look at pytibot.ini.example for all keys.
+Look at pytibot.yaml.example for all keys.

 [Connection]<br/>
 *server*, *port*, *nickname* and *admins* are the mandatory fields<br/>